 If you use DKIM record together with SPF you can also protect your domain against spammy emails sent on behalf of your domains.

-To set up DKIM for your sending domains, write to our support team and we’ll set it up for you.
+To set up DKIM for your sending domains, follow this guide to setup your SPF setting.

 In practice, these goals are achieved more effectively if you use the DKIM record together with SPF.